 At Calvary Christian Academy, our enrichment program includes a wide range opportunities, including Latin, Spanish, music, art, and drama.

 The most frequently questioned piece of classical education is its use of Latin.
-So, why do students in the Information Age need something so arcane as Latin?
-The language was taught for centuries in all quality schools as an integral part of good academic training until the 1940s.
-However, like many traditions lost in the name of “progressive” education, the languages advantages have been neglected and forgotten.
+Why do students in the Information Age need to study a subject as arcane as Latin?
+This language has been taught for centuries in all quality schools as an integral part of academic training until the 1940s.
+Like many traditions lost in the name of “progressive” education, the study of Latin has since been neglected and forgotten.

 Below you will find a list of curriculum used in our Latin classes: